 To change the new user policy, click the radio button next to the desired setting.
 Click the Save Changes button at the bottom of the page when done.

-If you're on Duo's Platform or Enterprise edition, use the policy editor to change the "New User Policy" setting globally, for specific applications, or for groups of users.
+If you're on Duo's Duo MFA, Duo Access, or Duo Beyond plans, use the policy editor to change the "New User Policy" setting globally, for specific applications, or for groups of users.
 See the Policy & Control documentation for more information.

 To enable this feature, click the check box next to Allow users to remember their device for _ days and enter the desired number of days or hours — up to 365 days — in the space provided (the default is 30 days).
 Click the Save Changes button at the bottom of the page when done.

-If you're on Duo's Platform or Enterprise edition, use the policy editor to change the "Trusted Devices" policy setting globally, for specific applications, or for groups of users.
+If you're on Duo's Duo MFA, Duo Access, or Duo Beyond plans, use the policy editor to change the "Remembered Devices" policy setting globally, for specific applications, or for groups of users.
 See the Policy & Control documentation for more information.

 To configure this feature, check the Don't require two-factor authentication for logins from the following IPs: box and enter your network information in the space provided.
 You can choose whether unenrolled users accessing the application from a trusted network are required to complete Duo enrollment by checking the box next to Enroll new users logging in from trusted networks.
 Click the Save Changes button at the bottom of the page when done.

-If you're on Duo's Platform or Enterprise edition, use the policy editor to change the "Trusted Networks" policy setting globally, for specific applications, or for groups of users.
+If you're on Duo's Duo MFA, Duo Access, or Duo Beyond plans, use the policy editor to change the "Trusted Networks" policy setting globally, for specific applications, or for groups of users.
 See the Policy & Control documentation for more information.